Catenscia/MxOps/docs/source/user_documentation/steps.md

 ### Loop Step

-This steps allows to run a set of steps for a given number of times.
+This step allows to run a set of steps for a given number of times.
 A loop variable is created and can be used as an arguments for the steps inside the loop.

 ```yaml